SAT-R/sa2/INSTALL.md

 1. Run `make sdl`
 1. `sa2.sdl` will be created
 1. Launch the game from the terminal with `./sa2.sdl`

+### GBA rom

+1. Clone [agbcc](https://github.com/SAT-R/agbcc) repo into another folder

+1. Inside the `agbcc` folder, run `./build.sh` and then install the compiler in this repo `./install.sh path/to/sa2`
+1. Run `make`
+1. If the rom built successfully you will see this output: `sa2.gba: OK` (if you modify the source code this will no longer output `OK`)
+1. `sa2.gba` will be output.

+You can execute the rom in an emulator

 ## Code formatting